stefan-jeitler/change-blog/ReadMe.md

 This can be quite cumbersome with an increasing number of products.

 A possible solution is to invert the dependencies.
-The management team where the product owner belongs should not depend on developers,
+The management team should not depend on developers,
 both should depend on a web service.

 ![Dependencies](./docs/assets/ChangeTracker.png)